Board Policies

 1. The link between Maricopa County Community College District and the citizens of Maricopa County (the “ownership”).

-1. Needs Assessment: Board Members will assess the needs and trends affecting the ownership, as they relate to the District’s activities and scope of influence, and will maintain Outcomes policies identifying and prioritizing intended organizational results to address those needs.
+1. Needs Assessment: Board Members will assess the needs and trends affecting the ownership, as they relate to the District’s activities and scope of influence, and will maintain policies identifying and prioritizing intended organizational results to address those needs.

 2. Written governing policies that, at the broadest levels, articulate performance standards regarding: